Amoako419/Event-Driven_Data_Pipeline/README.md

    - Store historical data in an Amazon S3-based data lake for batch analytics.
 3. **Advanced Analytics**:
    - Integrate Amazon Redshift or Athena for complex queries.
-4. **Dashboard**:
-   - Build a real-time dashboard using Amazon QuickSight to visualize KPIs.

----